 The CSU enables the AL$ program with grant funding distributions to the twenty-three CSU campuses so that they may implement projects to raise the awareness of low and no cost course materials and support the discovery and adoption of them.
 These savings' metrics are compiled from a combination of faculty using library databases, discounted bookstore materials and programs, online homework websites and open educational resources.

-Since 2013, the CSU campuses receiving AL$ grants have been reporting the following student savings:
+Since 2013, the CSU campuses receiving AL$ grants have been reporting the following potential student savings:

-Since its inception in 2010, the CSU Digital Marketplace and later the Affordable Learning Solutions Initiative have saved students approximately over $232M when we include bookstores, the Rent Digital Program (no longer), and the AL$ campus grants.
+Since its inception in 2010, the CSU Digital Marketplace and later the Affordable Learning Solutions Initiative have potentially saved students over $240M when we include bookstores, the Rent Digital Program (no longer a program), and the AL$ campus grant activities.

 CSU AL$ Research